amymainyc/QandAi-public/README.md

 <br>

 ### Setup
 Invite the bot to the server using the link in "config.json".
-This bot will only work on the official Slingshot server.
+This bot will only work on the server that you set.
 <br>

 Use `!setchannel` to select a channel for the bot to watch over.